Disrupting Systemic Racism

 In the 2020-21 season, the Minnesota Orchestra initiated a series of three concurrent Anti-Racist Learning Projects, intended to serve as important steps on the Minnesota Orchestra’s path to reduce its reliance on and reproduction of white privilege.
 The organization-wide projects focus on three topic areas: increasing literacy and critical thinking about anti-racism; growing the Orchestra’s engagement with AMELIA composers and diversifying our artistic programming and musical literacy; and shifting communications and marketing messages to identify and challenge dominant white racial frames.

 These projects established a foundation for ongoing discovery, discussion and work across the organization.
 In the 2022-23 season, an Anti-Racism Learning Cohort—comprising board, staff and musicians—launched a year-long investigation of the ways in which the orchestral industry participates in systemic racism and an exploration of how to effectively disrupt that participation in both large- and small-scale ways.
-In the 2023-24 season, these learnings and insights will be shared more broadly across the organization.
+In the 2023-24 season, these learnings and insights were shared more broadly across the organization.

 Minnesota Orchestra Fellowship